swiss/styleguide/README.md

   - Use the provided build.
 Download the [latest release](https://github.com/antistatique/Swiss-Admin-web-guidelines/releases/latest) and include all the built assets in your project.
   - Use the Github Pages generated styleguide only.
 Just download the [gh-pages branch](https://github.com/antistatique/Swiss-Admin-web-guidelines/archive/gh-pages.zip).
   - Clone the repo `git clone https://github.com/antistatique/Swiss-Admin-web-guidelines.git`
-  - Install with bower `bower install Swiss-Admin-web-guidelines`
+  - Install with bower `bower install swiss-styleguide`

 #### Installation (development tools)